jeffsvajlenko/BigCloneEval/ReadMe.txt

 Extract the contents of BigCloneBench (BigCloneBench_BCEvalVersion.tar.gz) into the 'bigclonebenchdb' directory of the BigCloneEval distribution.

+To manually view this database, use h2database: http://h2database.com/html/main.html.

 ------------------------------------------------------------------------------------------
 	Step 3: Get the latest version of IJaDataset
 ------------------------------------------------------------------------------------------